farman11/Tempmail/replit.md

 - Added professional AI security and privacy messaging across all pages
 - Updated privacy policy and terms of service with AI-enhanced language and features

+✓ **2025-07-19**: Fixed Email Auto-Refresh and Enhanced Mobile Responsive Design
+- Fixed email auto-refresh to prevent multiple page refreshes when new messages arrive
+- Consolidated JavaScript event listeners to prevent duplicate auto-refresh setup
+- Added intelligent refresh logic that only triggers once per new message received
+- Enhanced mobile-responsive design for email data columns with card-style layout
+- Improved small screen display with stacked sender/subject information
+- Added proper text wrapping and touch-friendly buttons for mobile devices
+- Implemented mobile-first approach with separate layouts for mobile and desktop

 ✓ **2025-07-19**: Full Responsive Design Implementation for All Devices
 - Created comprehensive responsive CSS framework for mobile, tablet, desktop, and large screens
 - Implemented mobile-first design approach with breakpoints: 320px, 768px, 1024px, 1280px+